Case study · custom software

 - Runbook: incident-shape playbooks for sync conflict, auto-update failure, OS-permission revocation, and the boundary between native local store and server state.

-- Follow-on: the rot8 pod stayed embedded for the following quarter to support the rollout and pick up the next-priority desktop-only features.
+- Follow-on: the collective stayed embedded for the following quarter to support the rollout and pick up the next-priority desktop-only features.

 Case study, common questions.